Search for an education program that fits you

 The teacher certification process can seem a bit overwhelming at times.
 One way to clear up any confusion is to have a solid idea of the type of teacher credential, subject level and area of interest you wish to pursue.
 Below are a few of the most popular teaching specialties and endorsement requirements for certification.
-Please note that as of January 9, 2009, potential teaching candidates must have a valid Standard, Professional and/or Regular II teaching license in order to be eligible for an endorsement license.
+Please note that as of January 9, 2009, all potential teaching candidates must hold a valid Standard, Professional and/or Regular II teaching license in order to be eligible for an endorsement license.

 Early Childhood Education

 To become certified as an early childhood educator, you must take and pass the minimum certification exams as well as take the Praxis II: Education of Young Children assessment.
 To meet highly qualified requirements outlined in the Elementary and Secondary Education Act of 1965, early childhood license holders teaching grades K-3 must pass the Elementary Education: Content Knowledge (0014 or 5014) exam as well.

 Elementary School Teacher

 The first exam is the Praxis II: Content Knowledge (0014 or 5014) exam and the second is the Praxis II: Content Area Exercise (0012) exam.
 You must receive 145 or higher on the Content Knowledge exam and 148 or higher on the Content Area Exercises exam.

 Certification in secondary education will vary greatly on the subject area you wish to teach.
 For example, if you seek to teach chemistry at the secondary level, you must meet the minimum education requirements and pass the basic skills and content exams, along with taking and passing the Praxis II: Content Knowledge (0245) exam in chemistry and the Praxis II: Physical Science: Pedagogy (0483) exam.

 Substitute Teacher Certification